Your anti-TPO antibody levels mean that your thyroid may be functioning sub-optimally.

 The presence of anti-TPO antibodies in your blood is an indication of autoimmune thyroiditis.

 In a general sense, this means that your body is attacking your own thyroid gland (for reasons we will discuss further below), and the term autoimmune thyroiditis is meant to define this condition as a broad term.

 The condition you may be familiar with is Hashimoto’s thyroiditis which is another form of autoimmune thyroiditis.

 You can find the full list of autoimmune thyroiditis conditions here.

 So why does the presence of these antibodies even matter?

 It turns out that it matters quite a bit.

-The presence of anti TPO antibodies changes treatment completely and it means that more must be done to reduce the inflammation and autoimmunity.
+The presence of anti-TPO antibodies changes treatment completely and it means that more must be done to reduce inflammation and autoimmunity.

 Most patients are told to do nothing until their thyroid gland stops functioning well before they are put on thyroid hormone medication.